bar

 )

-offset : int | float default: 0
+offset : int | float | array default: 0

-An offset to apply to all xx coordinates.
-This is equivalent to replacing the array passed to bar.x with x.map(x => x + offset).
-Using an offset can be useful to avoid overlaps when plotting multiple bar plots into one diagram.
+the array passed to bar.x with x.map(x => x + offset).
+Using an offset

 base : int | float | array default: 0

-Defines the yy coordinate of the baseline of the bars.
+Defines the coordinate of the baseline of the bars.
 This can either be a constant value applied to all bars or it can be set per-bar by passing an array with the same length as the coordinate arrays.

 Details